Pterostylis praetermissa

-Pterostylis praetermissa, commonly known as the Mount Kaputar rustyhood is a plant in the orchid family Orchidaceae and is endemic to New South Wales.
+Pterostylis praetermissa, commonly known as Mount Kaputar rustyhood is a plant in the orchid family Orchidaceae and is endemic to New South Wales.
 It has a rosette of leaves and up to nine relatively small greenish and reddish-brown flowers with transparent "windows" and a reddish-brown, insect-like labellum.

 Description

 Pterostylis praetermissa is a terrestrial, perennial, deciduous, herb with an underground tuber.
 It has a rosette of between five and eight leaves, each leaf 20-35 mm long and 8-17 mm wide.
 Flowering plants have a rosette at the base and up to eight greenish and reddish-brown flowers with transparent panels and which are 20-25 mm long and 4-5 mm wide on a flowering stem 150-250 mm tall.
 There are between two and five stem leaves with their bases loosely wrapped around the flowering stem.
 The dorsal sepal and petals form a hood called the "galea" over the column with the dorsal sepal having a narrow point 2-3 mm long.
 The lateral sepals turn downwards, about the same width as the galea and have thread-like tips 5-6 mm long.
 The labellum is almost flat, reddish-brown, fleshy and insect-like, about 5 mm long and 2 mm wide.
 The "head" end has many short hairs and there are between twelve and fifteen longer hairs on each side of the body.
 Flowering occurs from September to October.